fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

       - assign 1/2 users to subscribe the second user
       - assign 1/3 users to subscribe the third user
       - ......
       - For each clients do SimulationOperation.
-After the operations, sleep for 500 ms.The sleep time longer, the tweet or operation numbers larger.
+After the operations, the controller waits for 500 ms, to let the clients do their operations automatically for 500ms.
+In this 500ms, there will be enough instances of tweets, subscribes, login/logout and so on to be observed (for testing convenience, we set the waiting time to be 500ms.
+It can be set longer to get more experiment data as you would like).
+The waiting time of the controller longer, the tweets and operation numbers larger.
       - Stop the simulation.
     - When receiving "StatisticsStatusResult", output the result to file "output/statistics.txt".
-When doing this, all operations have stopped for 500ms.
+Before doing this, all clients have run for 500ms (you can set this running time as you like) and then stopped.

 - Print Actor:
   - Print the actor path.